 Neighborhood identification and delineation are the cornerstones of the residential valuation system at the CAD.
 All the residential analysis work done in association with the residential valuation process is neighborhood specific.
 Neighborhoods are field-inspected and delineated based on observable aspects of homogeneity.
-Neighborhood delineation is periodically reviewed to determine if further neighborhood delineation is warranted.
-Whereas neighborhoods involve similar properties in the same location, a neighborhood group is simply defined as similar neighborhoods in similar locations.
-Each residential neighborhood is assigned to a neighborhood group based on observable aspects of homogeneity between neighborhoods.
-Neighborhood grouping is highly beneficial in cost-derived areas of limited or no sales, or use in direct sales comparison analysis.
+Neighborhood delineation is reviewed Operiodically to determine if further neighborhood group is simply defined as similar neighborhoods in similar locations.
+Each residential neighborhood is assigned to a neighborhood group based on observable aspects of homogeneity of homogeneity between neighborhood grouping is highly beneficial in cost-derived areas of limited or no sales, or use in direct sales comparison analysis.
 Neighborhood groups, or clustered neighborhoods, increase the available market data by linking comparable properties outside a given neighborhood.
-Sales ratio analysis, discussed below, is performed on a neighborhood basis, and in soft sale areas on a neighborhood group basis.
+Sales ratio analysis, discussed below, is performed on a neighborhood basis and in soft sale areas on a neighborhood group basis.

-In 2009, the Tax Code Section 23.01(c) was changed and states that "The market value of a residence homestead shall be determined solely on the basis of the property's value as a residence homestead, regardless of whether the residential use of the property by the owner is considered to be the highest and best use of the property".
+Tax Code Section 23.01(d) states the following: "The market value of a residence homestead shall be determined solely on the basis of the property's value as a residence homestead, regardless of whether the residential use of the property by the owner is considered to be the highest and best use of the property."

-The highest and best use of property is the reasonable and probable use that supports the highest value as of the date of the appraisal.
+The highest and best use of a property is the reasonable and probable use that supports the highest value as of the date of the appraisal.
 The highest and best use must be physically possible, legally permissible, financially feasible, and derives maximum production.
 The highest and best use of residential property is normally its current use.
 This is due in part to the fact that residential development, in many areas, through use of deed restrictions and zoning, precludes other land uses.

 Residential valuation undertakes reassessment of highest and best use in transition areas and areas of mixed residential and commercial use.
 In transition areas with ongoing gentrification, the appraiser reviews the existing residential property use and makes a determination regarding highest and best use.
 Once the conclusion is made that the highest and best use remains residential, further highest and best use analysis is done to decide the type of residential use on a neighborhood basis.
-As an example, it may be determined in a transition area that older, non-remodeled homes are economic mis-improvements, and the highest and best use of such property is the construction of new dwellings.
+As an example, it may be determined in a transition area that older, non-remodeled homes are economic misimprovements, and the highest and best use of such property is the construction of new dwellings.
 In areas of mixed residential and commercial use, the appraiser reviews properties in these areas on a periodic basis to determine if changes in the real estate market require reassessment of the highest and best use of a select population of properties.